vmware-tanzu/tanzu-dev-portal/content/guides/observability-reactive-spring-boot-3/index.md

  2. To better observe our invocation, add low cardinality keys.
 These are keys whose value will have a bounded number of possible values.
 For high cardinality keys - having unbounded possible values - use the `.highCardinalityKeyValue()` method.
  3. Rather than manually calling `.start()` and `.stop()`, use the `observe(Runnable)` method to isolate the monitored code in its own `Runnable` closure.
 You can also use the `observeChecked(CheckedRunnable)` for methods that throw Exceptions.

-## How Micrometer observation works
+## How Micrometer tracing and observation works

 An [ObservationHandler](https://github.com/micrometer-metrics/micrometer/blob/main/micrometer-observation/src/main/java/io/micrometer/observation/ObservationHandler.java) wraps the `Observation` lifecycle and execute its methods on lifecycle events.
 An `ObservationHandler` reacts only to supported implementations of an `Observation.Context` - this context passes state between handler methods - and can create all kinds of instrumentation like metrics, spans, or logs by reacting to the lifecycle events of an observation, such as: